Poverty: Health

 Infectious diseases continue to blight the lives of the poor across the world.
 36.8 million people are living with HIV/AIDS, with 954,492 deaths in 2017.

 Poor people often are more prone to severe diseases due to the lack of health care, and due to living in non-optimal conditions.
 Among the poor, girls tend to suffer even more due to gender discrimination.
 Economic stability is paramount in a poor household; otherwise they go in an endless loop of negative income trying to treat diseases.
 Often when a person in a poor household falls ill it is up to the family members to take care of them due to limited access to health care and lack of health insurance.
+The cycle of poverty and poor health is linked to insurance access; research identifies socioeconomic status and illiteracy as primary predictors for regional health insurance gaps.
 The household members often have to give up their income or stop seeking further education to tend to the sick member.
 There is a greater opportunity cost imposed on the poor to tend to someone compared to someone with better financial stability.
 Increased access to healthcare and improved health outcomes help prevent individuals from falling into poverty due to medical expenses.